-- It’s made in China, which often means menstrual cups that are of lesser quality than those mande in Europe or North America.
+- It’s made in China, which often means menstrual cups that are of lesser quality than those made in Europe or North America.

 - The capacity.
 At 15 ml, the volume of the small one won’t be enough for most people.
 However, the diameter and length of this cup are pretty average, making it not even a great choice for a smaller people.

 The Takeaway on the Monzcare R-Cup Reusable Menstrual Cup:

-If you’re looking to buy a menstrual cup, the Monzcare R-Cup Reusable Menstrual Cup (click the link to see the product description on Amazon) shouldn’t be your first choice.
-It seems like a flimsy, cheaply made cup that is simply too soft for most women.
+If you’re looking to buy a menstrual cup, the Monzcare R-Cup Reusable Menstrual Cup shouldn’t be your first choice.
+It seems like a flimsy, cheaply made cup that is simply too soft.
 A cup that is too soft is extremely difficult to get positioned correctly within the vaginal canal because it doesn’t pop open like it should.
 While an experienced menstrual cup user can deal with this, a beginner will have an extremely difficult time.

 Some people tried the Monzcare Menstrual Cup because they were looking for a cheaper alternative to some of the other cups that are double the price.
 But in a lot of the cases, they regretted it!

 If you’re looking to get a menstrual cup, consider taking our menstrual cup quiz.
 There are five simple questions that take only a couple of minutes to answer.
 At the end, you’ll get a recommendation for the best menstrual cup for your body type.